Dogmeat88/diy-solar-battery/README.md

 ## Conclusion
 Is it worth it?

-It depends on the battery condition, purchase price and your local electricity tariffs.
+It depends on the battery condition, purchase price and your local electricity prices.
 In my case I ended up with a ~14 kWh system (6 spare modules) for roughly NZ$3,700, which can be competitive with lower-end commercial battery offerings if you source a good pack.